 5. Searching the Natural World and the Environment

 Scientific discoveries in the recent era have led to an explosion of knowledge of the natural world.
 Though such knowledge has enabled humans to conquer diseases and to construct infrastructures that promote human well-being, the scientific era has also raised moral, ethical, religious, and environmental questions regarding human practices, habitations, circumstances, and environments.
 Scientific discovery and practicing the scientific method are crucial for a life of productive learning and living.
 Students, then, will explore foundational principles and concepts in the natural sciences and use them in critically thinking about such related areas as personal wellness, environmental stewardship, culture formation, and moral and ethical decision making.

 SLO 5: Students will use the scientific method to engage in an exploration of the natural world, including a close examination of practices that promote environmental stewardship and personal well-being.

-SPECIFIC COURSES SATISFYING THE FOUNDATIONAL AREA REQUIREMENTS (39-52 hours) to meet the student learning outcomes (SLO)
+SPECIFIC FOUNDATIONAL COURSES IN TRADITIONAL UNDERGRADUATE PROGRAM (39-52 hours) to meet the student learning outcomes (SLO)